ducng99/goserve/README.md

 ```

 ### Custom host:port
-Goserve accepts an argument as host:port to listen on.
+goserve accepts an argument as host:port to listen on.

 The commands below accepts local connections on port 1337